Zeleznyj/symmetr/README.rst

 This code is distributed under the `MPL 2.0 license <https://www.mozilla.org/en-US/MPL/2.0/FAQ/>`__.

-If the code is used in any research that leads to a publication, it would be appreciated if the code would be cited in the publication.
+If the code is used in any research that leads to a publication, you should cite this website.

 Contact
 --------